a13j4ndr01226/capstone_project1/README.md

 dotenv – for managing credentials

+SQLAlchemy - for database connection between python and PostgreSQL

 tqdm – for progress feedback

 mathplotlib and seaborn - for data exploration

 ## License

 This project is licensed under the MIT License.